This post has been corrected.

 Jessica, who at first found their new neighborhood incomprehensible and its cheery inhabitants idiotic, suddenly finds herself fitting in all too well in the pastel landscape of suburban Orlando.
 Eddie, meanwhile, has tentatively set aside his adolescent mask of hiphop swagger, finding new friends and unexpectedly, popularity.
 But in gaining social acceptance, both ultimately realize they’ve lost something in the process: a deeper connection to where they came from and who they really are.

 First-generation Asian immigrants becoming distanced from their roots, second-generation Asian Americans rediscovering their ancestral ties—these are the underlying themes of virtually every work of literature and theater in the Asian American canon.
 Yet they’ve never before been explored, humorous or otherwise, in what is still the most mass of mass media, network primetime.
-Over a dozen episodes, we’ve seen Tiger Mom par excellence Jessica and her irascible son Eddie figuring out how to survive in a world they did not create or choose.

 Millions of Asian Americans will watch tonight’s episode, and experience a flash of recognition and validation.
 Millions of non-Asians will view it, and even as they laugh, gain hidden insight into the inner cultural struggles faced by immigrant communities.